 Finally, Arlo Baby comes with cute animal skins to make it more at home in a nursery.
 Arlo Baby kit comes with a Bunny costume complete with bunny ears and toes.
 If you want, you can purchase either the Kitty or Puppy costume, which cost around $25 each.
 Although the skins don't hide the fact that Arlo Baby is still a camera, at least they tried to make it cute.

 Despite the differences, Arlo Baby is still a part of the Arlo family.
-This means it will also integrate with the smart home products that Arlo works with such as SmartThings, IFTTT, and Stringify.
+This means it will integrate with the smart home products that Arlo works with such as SmartThings, IFTTT, Amazon Alexa, and Stringify.
+It also works with the new Echo Show, allowing you to stream live or recorded video from your baby monitor to the device.
 Unfortunately, this also means that Arlo Baby will be counted against your 5-camera limit while using the free cloud subscription plan (see table under Video Storage).
 If you already have five Arlo cameras under one account, you will need to upgrade your subscription to a paid plan to make room for Arlo Baby.

 Image and Video Quality